Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 MTH 184 Calculus I (4 Credits)

-Treatment of the essentials of calculus necessary for the study of more advanced subjects in the natural sciences and mathematics including limits, continuity, derivatives and applications, antiderivatives and the Fundamental Theorem of Calculus.
-Integrat
+This is a first course in the essentials of Calculus, necessary for more advanced study in the natural sciences and mathematics.
+Topics include limits, continuity, derivatives and applications, antiderivatives, and the Fundamental Theorem of Calculus.
+The course integrates some calculus applications with computer activities.

 MTH 184H Honors Calclulus I (4 Credits)

 Treatment of the essentials of calculus necessary for the study of more advanced subjects in the natural sciences and mathematics including limits, continuity, derivatives and applications, antiderivatives and the Fundamental Theorem of Calculus.
-Integrat
+The course integrates some calculus applications with computer activities.

 MTH 242 History of Mathematics (3 Credits)